apexatoll/aoc-cli/README.md

 ## Configuration

-aoc-cli can be configured using a the config file at `~/.config/aoc-cli/aoc.rc`
+aoc-cli can be configured using the config file at `~/.config/aoc-cli/aoc.rc`

 To generate an example configuration file you can run `aoc -G` or `aoc --gen-config`.
 (Note this will throw an error if `~/.config/aoc-cli/aoc.rc` already exists)